Project-Setup/github_sql_pwa/readme.md

 ### Notes:
 1. NextJs, next-pwa, workbox are still growing their api, so this project setup will be modified in the future for easier setup.
 2. There is a known error on the workbox: https://github.com/GoogleChrome/workbox/issues/2178.
-3. The `subdomainPrefix` config is based on the unapproved pr https://github.com/shadowwalker/next-pwa/pull/33.
-4. Only direct children in `next/head` will be picked up at build time, so all `next/link` wrapped elements must be inserted (useEffect) after the `next/head` is loaded.
+3. Only direct children in `next/head` will be picked up at build time, so all `next/link` wrapped elements must be inserted (useEffect) after the `next/head` is loaded.